Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Robustness to approximation error of the seller

-\end{lemma} The proof is given in Appendix \ref{appendix_eager}.
-These two lemmas show that thresholded strategies can increase the utility of strategic bidders even if the seller runs a different auction than the lazy second price auction with monopoly price which was the main focus of our work.
+In particular, if $\epsilon$ is replaced by a sequence $\epsilon_n$ such that $n^{1/2}\epsilon_n min(1,1/x_{(n)}) \rightarrow \infty$ in probability, $\hat{x}_n^*$ goes to 0 in probability like $n^{-1/2}\max(1,x_{(n)})/\epsilon_n$. \end{customthm} Informally speaking, our theorem says that using the strategy $\newThreshNotationEpsn$ with $\epsilon_n$ slightly larger than $n^{-1/2}$ will yield a reserve value arbitrarily close to 0.
+Hence the population results we derived in earlier sections apply to the sample version of the problem.
 In future work, we plan to design games between bidders and seller where the seller can change the mechanism at any point and bidders can update their bidding strategy changing the bid distribution observed by the seller.
 We also plan to consider the problem of the strategic reaction of the seller to the type of bidding strategies we have proposed in this paper.
+From an industrial standpoint, our work provides a new argument to come back to simple and more transparent auction mechanisms that are less subject to optimization on both the bidders' and the seller's sides.